aaronpowell/graphql-typescript-workshop/steps/03-data-storage/README-DataSource-Cosmos.md

 Since our default implementation of the data sources are in memory and not persistent, let's have a look at how to create a persistent store.
 For this, we'll use [CosmosDB](https://azure.microsoft.com/services/cosmos-db/?WT.mc_id=javascript-13112-aapowell) with its SQL API.

 _If you don't have an existing Azure account, you can [sign up for free](https://azure.microsoft.com/free/?WT.mc_id=javascript-13112-aapowell).
-I'd also recommend checking out the [CosmosDB Serverless preview](https://docs.microsoft.com/azure/cosmos-db/serverless?WT.mc_id=javascript-13112-aapowell) as the hosting option._
+I'd also recommend checking out [CosmosDB Serverless](https://docs.microsoft.com/azure/cosmos-db/serverless?WT.mc_id=javascript-13112-aapowell) as the hosting option._

 ## 1. The CosmosDB data source